-By understanding your responsibilities as an employer when it comes to the mental health of your staff, you can avoid making costly mistakes by treating someone unfairly because of their condition.
-Below we examine the difficult issue of mental health discrimination at work, from how this can arise to practical tips on the prevention of unlawful discrimination in the workplace.
+By understanding your responsibilities as an employer in relation to the mental health of your workforce, you can avoid making costly mistakes by treating someone unfairly because of their condition.
+Below we examine the difficult issue of mental health discrimination at work, from how this can arise to practical tips on building a supportive culture and preventing unlawful discrimination in the workplace.

 What is mental health discrimination at work?

 Mental health discrimination at work refers to circumstances in which someone is treated less favourably than others, or put at a disadvantage, because they suffer from a mental health condition that amounts to a disability.